Newton's Method

 )

-This forcing term was implemented instead of the one called "Choice 1" because it has a significantly simpler implementation–-it only requires the value of ‖f(x[n])‖ to compute rtol[n], whereas "Choice 1" also requires the norm of the final residual from the Krylov solver.
+This is "Choice 2" (not "Choice 1") because it only requires ‖f(x[n])‖ to compute rtol[n], whereas "Choice 1" also needs the final Krylov residual.

 source